WhitakerLab/whitakerlab.github.io/_posts/blog/2018-10-09-Founders-Day-Speech.md

 I loved what I learned about Neuroscience, but more importantly I loved the people that I met.
 UC Berkeley is very proud of its history as a hub of the civil rights movement in the 1960s.
-And its close enough to Silicon Valley to have an entrepreneurial "we can do it" mindset.
+And it's close enough to Silicon Valley to have an entrepreneurial "we can do it" mindset.

 So that meant I was surrounded by smart, intelligent, passionate people who all wanted to change the world.
 To make a difference.